 Then: Debbie Harry was the blonde bombshell fronting New Wave greats Blondie.

 After splitting in 1982, Blondie reunited in 1996.
 A decade later, they sashayed into the Rock Hall of fame, and in 2011, they reaffirmed their relevance with 'Panic of Girls.'

 Then: As lead guitarist for the Clash, Mick Jones helped lead the rock revolution with The Only Band That Matters.

 With the Clash long gone and stints Big Audio Dynamite and Gorillaz behind him, Jonesy is free to jam with the Wallflowers, whose 2012 album 'Glad All Over' he helped to Clashify.

 Then: Television founder Richard Hell quit that band to rock with the Heartbreakers and help define the 'Blank Generation' with the Voivods before leaving music for good.

 Now focused solely on the written word, Hell recently published the excellent memoir 'I Dreamed I Was a Very Clean Tramp.'

-Bad Brains returned last year with ‘Into the Future.’
-Despite the forward-looking title, they’re still mixing punk and dub like they did back in the day.
+Bad Brains returned in 2012 with 'Into the Future.'
+Despite the forward-looking title, they're still mixing punk and dub like they did back in the day.